Dixie Howell: Coaching career

-While pursuing his baseball career, Howell coached football in his autumn off-seasons; in Mexico City in 1935 with the American football team of the National Autonomous University of Mexico and as an assistant at Loyola University in New Orleans in 1936.
+While pursuing his baseball career, Howell coached football in his autumn off-seasons; leading the National Autonomous University of Mexico to a Liga Mayor national championship in 1935 and serving as an assistant at Loyola University New Orleans in 1936.

 Following a season in the NFL in 1937, he was hired as head coach at the Arizona State Teachers College in Tempe, and stayed for four seasons (1938–1941) with the Bulldogs, with two conference titles and two appearances in the Sun Bowl.
 He was a finalist for the open job at Idaho in 1941 to succeed Ted Bank, which went to Francis Schmidt, then resigned his position at Tempe in the spring of 1942 and joined the U.S. Navy as a physical training instructor for naval aviators.
 He served until his discharge as a lieutenant commander in November 1945, then returned to Tuscaloosa in January 1946 as an assistant football coach (backs) and head baseball coach for the Crimson Tide.

 Howell was hired as head football coach at Idaho of the Pacific Coast Conference in February 1947, and guided the usually-struggling Vandals to a promising 4–4 record in his first season in Moscow, Idaho's best since 1938.
 The Vandals beat Stanford on the road, a team that had defeated them 45–0 the previous year (but went winless in 1947).
 It was Idaho's second-ever football victory over a PCC team from California, following a victory over first-year UCLA in 1928.
 The Vandals also knocked off an undefeated Utah in the season finale in Boise.
 The Vandals drew a Palouse and state record crowd to Neale Stadium for their annual rivalry game with Washington State in October, albeit a close 7–0 loss to the Cougars.
 These promising factors earned Howell a two-year contract extension through 1950.
 The progress did not continue, as the Vandals opened the 1948 season with four losses and went 3–6 overall and 1–5 in conference, defeating only Montana for the Little Brown Stein.
 Idaho played Washington State close at Rogers Field in Pullman and gave Oregon a scare in Moscow.
-The Webfoots, with Norm Van Brocklin and John McKay, went 7–0 in conference and were co-champions with California.
+The Ducks, with Norm Van Brocklin and John McKay, went 7–0 in conference and were co-champions with California.

 Howell's relationship with Idaho fans and the administration was strained following the 1949 season.
 The Vandals went 3–5 and 1–4 in conference that season, defeating only departing Montana again.
 Their two non-conference wins were against overmatched opponents Willamette and Portland, and the Vandals were severely outscored 230–45 in their five losses, capped by a 63–0 loss at Stanford to end the season.
 Howell felt compelled to publicly deny rumors in April that he would leave before the 1950 season.